markomih/kmeans_mapreduce/README.md

 After the one iteration is done, the program checks two conditions, if the program reached the maximum number of iterations, and if the Counter value is unchanged.
 If one of these conditions is satisfied, then the program is finished, otherwise, the whole MapReduce process is run again with the updated centroids.

 ## Examples
-One of the use-cases of k-means algorihtm is the clor quantization process, reducing the number of distinct colors of an image.
-(far better alogirhtms for this purpose are available)
+One of the use-cases of k-means algorithm is the color quantization process, reducing the number of distinct colors of an image.
+(Far better algorithms for this purpose are available)

-Numerical (RGB) values of images Fig. 1 are saved as input data Fig. 2, and clusters are randomly inicialized.
+Numerical (RGB) values of images (Fig. 1) are saved as input data (Fig. 2), and clusters are randomly initialized.

 ### Original Images